 Virus Removal is an active service required by most users.
-Viruses are an ever growing threat in today’s technological society.
-Between the countless scams and Trojan viruses that can affect any CPU it is important to recognize these threats early and remove them before they can do any real harm to your computer or worse, personal information.
-Detailed below we will explain the ways to identify these viruses, the harms they can actually cause to your CPU, personal information and why you should trust Houston PC’s virus removal services.
+Viruses are an ever-growing threat in today’s technological society.
+There are countless scams and Trojan viruses that can pose a threat to any CPU.
+It is important to recognize these threats early and remove them before they can do any real harm to your computer or – worse! – to your personal information.
+Below we will explain the ways to identify these viruses, the harms they can actually cause to your CPU or personal information, and why you should trust Houston PC’s virus removal services.

-- Adware: One of the most common types of viruses out on the market today.
-Adware specifically targets a person’s interest for obscure commodities and trinkets.
-Adware in itself is not harmful to personal data and risk of identity theft.
-It does contribute to slow computer speeds along with potential registry errors (registry errors lead to your operating system suffering from failures to boot, corrupted files and broken applications.)
-Adware in itself is a very simple virus removal process.
-Don’t let this linger to long as the side effects could pose more problems down the line.
+- Adware: Adware is one of the most common types of viruses out on the market today.
+It specifically targets a person’s interest for obscure commodities and trinkets.
+In and of itself, adware is not harmful to personal data and presents no risk of identity theft.
+However, it does contribute to slow computer speeds and potential registry errors.
+(Registry errors lead to corrupted files, broken applications, and a failure of your operating system to boot properly.)
+Adware virus removal is a very simple process.
+Don’t let this linger too long as the side effects could pose more problems down the line.

-- Ransomware: Potentially one of the most harmful viruses you can acquire on your computer.
-If the name doesn’t explain already what it does.
-Ransomware is a virus that will “hold a computer” hostage.
-Either being your files or the entire computer itself.
-If you ever come across a virus of this magnitude, Houston PC Services should be your next call.
-Never seek these people out, or pay the ransom.
-Ransomware is made and created by thiefs/criminals/hackers, nothing is assured if the “ransom” is actually paid. *IMPORTANT INFORMATION* When performing a virus removal on ransom ware there are some important factors to take in account.
-There is never a for sure case of recovering data off a corrupted computer.
-There have been cases in the past that once the ransomware infected the computer.
-It completely shred and corrupted every single file stored on the computer.
-Even if the ransom is paid, the files are already lost due to the corruption of the core algorithms stored inside the file.
-This is why Houston PC Services stresses the need for routine backups to deter the loss of personal data.
+- Ransomware: As its very name implies, ransomware is one of the most harmful viruses you can acquire on your computer.
+It is capable of holding your files or your entire computer itself “hostage.”
+If you ever encounter a virus of this magnitude, your first action should be to call Houston PC Services. **IMPORTANT INFORMATION** Ransomware is created by tech-savvy thieves and hackers.
+Never seek these criminals out or pay the “ransom” they demand.
+Nothing is assured if the ransom is actually paid.
+Moreover, when performing a virus removal of ransomware, a sure case can never be made for recovering data from a corrupted computer.
+In some cases, ransomware has been known to completely shred and corrupt every single file stored on an infected computer.
+In such cases, even if the ransom is paid, the files have already been lost due to the corruption of the core algorithms stored inside the file.
+For this reason, Houston PC Services stresses the need for routine backups to avoid catastrophic loss of personal data.

 - Spyware: Similar to rootkits, spyware monitors a computer from a remote location.
-Spyware will infect a computer, monitor its keystrokes, active monitoring of screens or worse case scenario, data harvesting.
-These viruses are usually obtained through them embedding themselves within legitimate programs and breaking through security vulnerabilities when they are installed.
-Active malware scans and anti virus protocols are usually able to detect these viruses and provide an easy solution to the virus removal process.
+Spyware will infect a computer, monitor its keystrokes, actively monitor its screens or, in the worst-case scenario, harvest its data.
+These viruses usually embed themselves within legitimate programs.
+Once installed, they are capable of breaking through security vulnerabilities.
+Active malware scans and anti-virus protocols are usually able to detect and remove these viruses.

-- Files being lost or modified not made by the users.
+- Files are being lost or modified without explanation

 - Constant freezing or lockups